Mario and Bowser: Frenemies Forever 2 (Redux)

 Ludwig wasn't sure he was more dazzled by the robbery in broad daylight or the assailant's insistence on that other matter.
 "Easy I beg of you!
 You lack perspective, the underling Zoo didn't mean to- We didn't- Okay, it was all a mistake!
 It was all a mistake and it is my fault and I would have fixed it possibly if-" The koopaling's eyebrows lowered. "-If you didn't ruin my day further.
 How are you privy to these facts?"

 "Ha ha ha.
 Bout that.
-I tracked you personally since you left Sky Land.
-Anyway, there's a few hundred miles of water here, it'll be hard to find aaaalll your pieces scattered about!-"
+I've been tracking your scaly behind since you left Sky Land.
+Anyway, there's a few hundred miles of water here and it'll be hard to find aaaalll your pieces scattered about!-"

 "You are despicable!"

 Nearly at the water's edge already, Ludwig dared to turn his head at the boo.
-Seeing him so clearly now he seemed middle aged and strong if unkempt, but mostly just unhinged.
+Seeing him so clearly now he was underwhelming.
+Just a middle aged and slightly sloven if unhinged red boo.
 "May I get acquainted with you before the end?
 Name?"